Templarkey Posts

 Warrior Queen Cartimandua: Amazing Discovery of Her Tomb?
 Read More »

-Women at the altar
+Women at the Altar

 Women at the Altar?
 Myrrhbearers in Early Christian Art and Liturgy